Brescia House School is an independent Catholic girls’ school situated in the heart of Bryanston.

 - The dignity of all persons and in respecting the rights of others.

 - An open environment where all persons of our richly diverse society may grow in mutual understanding and acceptance.

 Our sporting facilities include:

-- Two hockey fields,
+- Two hockey fields and a mini astro,

 - Full aquatic complex with heated pools and a hotpot,

 - And a good relationships with the Randburg Astro.